 Bone Marrow Screening Fee

 Fee paid for the initial screening to become a bone marrow donor.
-You cannot have taken a deduction on the federal return or have been reimbursed for the fee.
+You cannot have taken a deduction on the federal return or have been reimbursed for the fee to claim this deduction.

-Taxpayers under age 70 may deduct the lesser of $4,000 or the amount contributed to each Virginia529 account.
+Taxpayers under age 70 at the end of the tax year may deduct the lesser of $4,000 or the amount contributed to each Virginia529 account.
 If you contributed more than $4,000 per account during the year, the remaining amount may be carried forward until the contribution has been deducted fully.
-If you are over age 70, you may deduct the contribution fully in the year it was contributed.
+If you are over age 70,at the end of the tax year you may deduct the contribution fully in the year it was contributed.